pra18apr/Deaj-Brew/README.md

 * WHEN I want to pay for the item from shopping cart
 * THEN I can use credit or debit card for the payment
 * WHEN I select Logout
-* THEN I am logged out of the site
+* THEN I am logged out of the site and redirected to homepage.

 ## Technologies Used
 <div style="display: inline_block"><br>